lucee/lucee-docs/docs/03.reference/01.functions/dateconvert/_arguments/conversion_type.md

+The type of conversion:

-- local2Utc: Converts local time to UTC time.
+- local2Utc: Converts local time to UTC time
-- utc2Local: Converts UTC time to local time.
+- utc2Local: Converts UTC time to local time